-On each of our campuses Temple University is pleased to offer students a multitude of dining options that are flexible and adaptable to a student’s schedule and eating habits.
+On each of our campuses, Temple University is pleased to offer students a multitude of dining options that are flexible and adaptable to a student’s schedule and eating habits.
 A full-service Dining Center is located at the Main, Ambler, and Tyler campuses.
-The expanded Food Court, located in the Student Center on the Main Campus, offers students dining options from Burger King to Taco Bell to Freshens Smoothies, as well as world tour of tastes at the International Emporium, to name just a few.
-Additionally, a number of Independent Eating Establishments are located throughout the Main Campus, many of which accept Diamond Dollars.
+The expanded Food Court, located in the Student Center on the Main Campus, offers students dining options from Burger King to Taco Bell to Freshens Smoothies, as well as a world tour of tastes at the International Emporium, to name just a few.
+Additionally, a number of independent eating establishments are located throughout the Main Campus, many of which accept Diamond Dollars.

 The Ambler Dining Center and the Tyler Dining Center are “all-you-can-eat” facilities offering a large variety of meal choices seven days a week.
 The Dining Centers offer continuous service from Monday through Friday for breakfast through the “Fourth Meal” ending at midnight.
 Students from Ambler or Tyler may use their meal plan for a meal equivalency at any Dining Center and the new Student Center Food Court.